padl.dumptools.symfinder

 - class padl.dumptools.symfinder.Scope(module: module, def_source: str, scopelist: List[Tuple[str, _ast.AST]])

-Scope objects can be used to find names that are not defined globally in a module, but nested, for example within a function body.
+- A scope. - Scope objects can be used to find names that are not defined globally in a module, but nested, for example within a function body. - It contains the module, the source string and a “scopelist”. - classmethod empty()

 - from_level(i: int) padl.dumptools.symfinder.Scope